ththugues44/Setup-Guide/README.md

-# Setup Guide for Signal
+# On-Premise Signal Setup Guide

-On this repository, you will find guides about Signal Setup that will help you run your own signal server.
+This guide is a community collaboration effort to setup on-premise (self-hosted) Signal Server.

+*Signal™ is a trademark of Quiet Riddle Ventures LLC.
+The SecureSign projects are not affliated with Signal.org, Signal Messenger LLC, nor Signal Foundation.*

 ## Requirements
 * Twilio (For SMS OTP)